prcutler/circuitpython-programs/README.md

-# circuitpython-programs
+# Overview
-A collection of programs I use on various CircuitPython devices.
+A collection of programs and tips I use with CircuitPython.
 Most of these files are just a scratchpad for the final project files.

 ## Tips.md
 A [collection of tips and tricks for CircuitPython](tips.md), inspired by [todbot](https://github.com/todbot/circuitpython-tricks).